 Having calculated the threshold, you count the first choices on the ballots.
 If someone has reached the threshold, that person is elected.
 If no one has, then as with single-holder elections, the person with the fewest votes is eliminated, and the ballots naming that person as first choice get transferred to the next choices on those ballots.
 If someone reaches the threshold, a) they are elected, and b) their excess votes are transferred proportionally to the next choices on the ballots.
 All this continues until all the seats are filled.

 When people first hear about this way of tallying the votes, it can sound complicated, but I’ll make a few observations.
 Democracies all over the world have somehow been managing the complexity for over a century.
-For somewhat less time, the U.S. cities mentioned above and the state of Maine have figured it out, too.
+For somewhat less time, the U.S. cities and the state of Maine (mentioned in the main ranked-choice voting article under the subhead “As Maine Goes, So Goes the Nation”) have figured it out, too.
 Where it has been adopted, voters say they prefer it, feel that their votes count, and feel that the government represents them, all to a greater extent than with winner-take-all elections.

 We presently have computers that automatically do the grunt work.
 All the software vendors are adapting their systems, and the software that the Whatcom County Elections Office purchased about a year ago is capable of being adapted to handling elections of this type.
 Of course, we will need to make sure that the counting system is secure — just as we do now.